Back to Blog

 Typical day rate: €250–400

-Why it pays well: Modern high-rise buildings use complex façade systems — glass curtain walls, composite panels, ventilated rain-screens.
-Installing, replacing, and repairing these at height requires both technical building knowledge and rope access expertise.
-With cities building ever taller, demand keeps growing.
+Why it pays well: Modern high-rise façade systems are complex and expensive.
+Installing and repairing them at height requires both technical knowledge and rope access expertise.

 9. Industrial Painting and Protective Coatings